dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

         * `"UTF\u0038"`
         * `"UTF\x38"` (`\x38` is interpreted as an ASCII code point, since the new default value has not taken effect)
         * `"UTF\x38".code("MS-1252")` ("code" is an attribute, see appendix D)
-* DefaultStringPad - Takes a Numeric Literal value specifying the code to use for padding when converting a String Literal into a defined bit format.
+* DefaultStringTerm - Takes a Numeric Literal value specifying the code to use for termination when converting a String Literal into a defined bit format.
     * Default Value = `#0#`
 * CustomExtension - Takes a String Literal value specifying a custom extension which must be supported by the parser to interpret the BFSDL Stream correctly.
     * Default behavior: No custom extensions supported